Chemotherapy Skin Side Effects: 10 Helpful Tips for Managing Chemo Skin Side Effects

 Posted by Theresa Keresztes on Jan 19th 2023

+A side effect of the chemotherapies listed below is known as hand foot syndrome (HFS) or Palmar-plantar Erthrodysesthesia.
 The sensation is an unfortunate burning/tingling feeling in your feet and hands that can cause a loss of dexterity and balance due to the discomfort.
-Skin can crack, split, bleed, peel, blister, appear shiny and bright red and basically make life a bit difficult when opening cans and bottles, cooking, washing dishes, folding laundry - basic daily life - Oh My!
+Skin can crack, split, bleed, peel, blister, appear shiny and bright red and basically make life a bit difficult when opening cans and bottles, cooking, washing dishes, folding laundry - basic daily life.
 This unfortunate side effect is a sign however, that the chemotherapy is doing its' job as the drug attacks fast moving cells and toxicity leaking from capillaries building up in the hands and feet, where capillaries are very dense.

 People experiencing this side effect usually notice it within the first few weeks of treatment and should consult their Oncologist immediately for aids to comfort; for ex; soft and thick socks, shoes, skincare creams containing Urea and other measures to help maintain lifestyle.